openlandmap/soildb/README.md

 - USDA subgroup taxa [-];

 Full list of layers in available in **[this table](tables/OpenLandMap_soildb_COGS.csv)**.
 To access layers at finest resolution please use the S3 links.
+To access the global 30-m resolution SOC maps via Google Earth Engine, please use the following (temporary) links: **[5-year block](https://code.earthengine.google.com/ebbb619d2772d2d54ee24b7558dbb29b)**, **[2-year block](https://code.earthengine.google.com/322b8c9e2a705612d79b1f9d3f3936d5)**.
+Upon official publication, all data will be made available via <https://developers.google.com/earth-engine/datasets/publisher/landandcarbon>.

-For each prediction (mean value) lower and upper prediction intervals are also provided, however these are available only at 120 m spatial resolution.
+For each prediction (mean value) lower and upper prediction intervals are also provided, however **these are available only at 120-m spatial resolution**.

 Additional global layers are available via https://stac.openlandmap.org.